-- a) development of an agreed masterplan for the site; - b) provision of primarily family housing; - c) provision of employment uses; - d) integration of new uses with existing development; - e) submission of an acceptable site investigation and remediation scheme suitable for mixed use proposals; - f) submission of a transport assessment and new and improved connections (vehicle/pedestrian/cycle) with adjacent development and NET Line 1 stop; - g) retention and enhancement of existing habitats, including the Local Wildlife Site and creation of new areas to improve biodiversity and linkages to the River Leen corridor; - h) proposals which successfully address the topography of the site in terms of accessibility, design and layout; - i) creation of new green space within the development and links to existing open space/green infrastructure; - j) suitable proposals for opening up the existing culvert, sustainable urban drainage and flood risk mitigation measures; - k) proposals which safeguard groundwater resources; and - l) proposals which maximise opportunities for the use and generation of low carbon energy.
+- a) development of an agreed masterplan for the site; - b) provision of primarily family housing; - c) provision of employment uses; - d) integration of new uses with existing development; - e) submission of an acceptable site investigation and remediation scheme suitable for mixed use proposals; - f) submission of a transport assessment and new and improved connections (vehicle/pedestrian/cycle) with adjacent development and NET Line 1 stop; - g) retention and enhancement of existing habitats, including the Local Wildlife Site and creation of new areas to improve biodiversity and linkages to the River Leen corridor: - h) proposals which successfully address the topography of the site in terms of accessibility, design and layout; - i) creation of new green space within the development and links to existing open space/green infrastructure; - j) suitable proposals for opening up the existing culvert, sustainable urban drainage and flood risk mitigation measures; - k) proposals which safeguard groundwater resources; and - l) proposals which maximise opportunities for the use and generation of low carbon energy.

-3.183 Stanton Tip (PA11) is a strategic brownfield site which has the potential to make a significant contribution to the provision of new homes to meet the City's needs.
+- 3.183 Stanton Tip (PA11) is a strategic brownfield site which has the potential to make a significant contribution to the provision of new homes to meet the City's needs.
 The site is contaminated and redevelopment provides the opportunity to remediate the site, provide new housing and employment and enhance the existing Local Wildlife Site within the site boundary.
 Much of the tip has naturally regenerated and has biodiversity interest.
 The development principles show how development should maintain and enhance these interests through habitat creation and retention.
-Opportunities exist to improve cycle and walking connections in the neighbourhood and to the NET Line 1 stop at Phoenix Park.

-- 3.184 Developers will be expected to work with the Council to develop and agree an overall masterplan for the site which will establish principles for development such as layout, design and phasing and which should adequately address the site's complexities and relationship and links to neighbouring communities. - 3.185 This strategic site has the critical mass to support more innovative and exemplar approaches to development for example, through innovative design and construction techniques, incorporation of SuDS, small scale community energy generation and new technologies such as electric vehicle charging points.
-Such approaches are important in helping to reduce carbon emissions and greenhouse gases and align with Policies CC1 and TR1 and their Justification Text. - 3.186 Development will be required to contribute towards identified infrastructure requirements through planning obligations and /or CIL and the securing of other external funding mechanisms where they are available.
-The Council will work proactively with partners to support the delivery of development and positive regeneration outcomes, identify potential funding sources.
+Opportunities exist to improve cycle and walking connections in the neighbourhood and to the NET Line 1 stop at Phoenix Park. - 3.184 Developers will be expected to work with the Council to develop and agree an overall masterplan for the site which will establish principles for development such as layout, design and phasing and which should adequately address the site's complexities and relationship and links to neighbouring communities. - 3.185 This strategic site has the critical mass to support more innovative and exemplar approaches to development for example, through innovative design and construction techniques, incorporation of SuDS, small scale community energy generation and new technologies such as electric vehicle charging points.
+Such approaches are important in helping to reduce carbon emissions and greenhouse gases and align with Policies CC1 and TR1 and their Justification Text.